-- 27. The College will consider applications on a case-by-case basis.
-It will consider past and predicted academic achievements as well as evidence of an applicant's ability, skills, interests, motivation and potential. - 28.
-Admissions staff review applications on the basis of eligibility, qualifications, the references, the personal statements, and other relevant information. - 29.
-If an application is rejected on the basis of eligibility, the applicant will be informed via email, providing they have supplied a valid email address. - 30.
-If admissions staff are unable to make a decision based on the information available, further information will be sought. - 31.
+33. The College will consider applications on a case-by-case basis.
+It will consider past and predicted academic achievements, as well as evidence of an applicant's ability, skills, interests, motivation and potential.

+- 34. Admissions staff review applications on the basis of eligibility, qualifications, e references, personal statements, and other relevant information. - 35.
+If an application is rejected on the basis of eligibility, the applicant will be informed via email, providing they have supplied a valid email address. - 36.
+If admissions staff are unable to make a decision based on the information available, further information will be sought and work samples may be requested. - 37.
 When considering the personal statement, admissions staff look for information indicating that the applicant is suitably motivated to complete their chosen programme of study, and whether the provision will challenge and benefit the student.
-Such information can include demonstrated interest and commitment to the subject, volunteering and other extra-curricular activities, showing what has been gained in terms of experience and skills from these interests, knowledge about the programme applied for and the College. - 32.
-Where the applicant has non-standard qualifications, or where the applicant narrowly misses the qualifications for the standard offer for the programme, the application is referred to the Subject Admissions Tutor. - 33.
+Such information can include: demonstrated interest and commitment to the subject, volunteering and other extra-curricular activities, showing what has been gained in terms of experience and skills from these interests, knowledge about the programme applied for and the College. - 38.
+Where the applicant has non-standard qualifications, or where the applicant narrowly misses the qualifications for the standard offer for the programme, the application is referred to the Subject Admissions Tutor. - 39.
 When assessing the potential and merit of applicants, the admissions staff may also take into account the context of their academic achievements.
-Factors which may have affected performance include: family circumstances; socio-economic background; illness and/or death in the family; interrupted schooling; part-time employment due to financial hardship; being in local authority care for a specified period of time; having refugee or traveller status; having home responsibilities. - 34.
-Undergraduate and Postgraduate applicants who successfully meet the criteria in paragraphs 26 and 27 will be invited for an interview.
-The purpose and format of the interview is communicated to applicants clearly in advance so that applicants have sufficient time to prepare. - 35.
-On occasion, an undergraduate applicant may be asked to attend a second interview in order to aid the assessment of the potential and merit of an applicant.

-- 36. Interviews are recorded for quality assurance purposes.
+Factors which may have affected performance include: family circumstances; socio-economic background; illness and/or death in the family; interrupted schooling; part-time employment due to financial hardship; being in local authority care for a specified period of time; having refugee or traveller status; having home responsibilities. - 40.
+Undergraduate and Postgraduate applicants who successfully meet the criteria in paragraphs 27 and 28 will be invited for an interview.
+The purpose and format of the interview is communicated to applicants clearly in advance so that applicants have sufficient time to prepare. - 41.
+On occasion, an undergraduate applicant may be asked to attend a second interview in order to aid the assessment of the potential and merit of an applicant. - 42.
+Interviews are recorded for quality assurance purposes.
 Non-UK applicants and UK applications (on a case-by-case basis) may be interviewed by video conference.
-A standard format note of the interview is also taken. - 37.
+A standard format note of the interview is also taken. - 43.
 After interview, the Faculty will make a decision whether to make an offer to the applicant.
-The decision will be based on academic reference, personal statement, submitted work sample, context of academic achievements, and, performance at interview where applicable.
+The decision will be based on academic reference, personal statement, submitted work sample (if relevant), context of academic achievements, and performance at interview where applicable.